DERBYSHIRE CRICKET FOUNDATION

 - Ensuring the name and contact details of the County Safeguarding Officer are available:

-as the first point of contact for adult members of the County Club
+– as the first point of contact for adult members of the County Foundation

-as the first point of contact for all Club Safeguarding Officers and League Safeguarding Officers
+– as the first point of contact for all Foundation Safeguarding Officers and League Safeguarding Officers

-as a local source of procedural advice for the Foundation, its committee and members and affiliated clubs and leagues
+– as a local source of procedural advice for the Foundation, its committee and members and affiliated Foundations and leagues

-as the main point of contact within the Foundation for relevant external agencies in connection with vulnerable adults and their safeguarding.
+– as the main point of contact within the Foundation for relevant external agencies in connection with adults at risk and their safeguarding.

-- Providing an environment where the views of vulnerable adults, staff, volunteers, members, parents, and clubs are sought and welcomed on a range of issues.
-This will help us create an environment where people can voice any concerns (about possible suspected vulnerable adults abuse / neglect, and / or about poor practice) to the County Safeguarding Officer.
+- Providing an environment where the views of adults at risk, staff, volunteers, members, parents, and Foundations are sought and welcomed on a range of issues.
+This will help us create an environment where people can voice any concerns (about possible suspected adults at risk abuse / neglect, and / or about poor practice) to the County Safeguarding Officer.

-- Ensuring access to confidential information relating to vulnerable adult safeguarding matters is restricted to those who need to know – including the County Safeguarding Officer and the appropriate external authorities such as the Police or Adult Social Care, Local Authority Designated Officer (LADO), as specified within ECB vulnerable adult safeguarding procedures, when produced, and in line with GDPR.
+- Ensuring access to confidential information relating to adult safeguarding matters is restricted to those who need to know – including the County Safeguarding Officer and the appropriate external authorities such as the Police or Adult Social Care, Local Authority Designated Officer (LADO), as specified within ECB adult at risk safeguarding procedures, when produced, and in line with GDPR.

 HOW TO RESPOND TO A CONCERN